-The evaluation and assessment have been conducted under the assumption that the equipment or plant will not exceed the levels outlined in Appendix A. It is the contractor's responsibility to ensure that all equipment and/or plant on site is equivalent to or less than the assumed sound power levels.
+The evaluation and assessment have been conducted under the assumption that the equipment or plant will not exceed the levels outlined in Appendix A. It is the contractor's responsibility to ensure that all equipment and/or plant on site is equivalent to or less than the assumed levels in Appendix A.

 Light construction works (such as light handheld tools, manual digging, line painting etc.) are also expected to occur on site.
-These activities are not expected to produce excessive noise or vibration levels and have, therefore, not been included unless otherwise specified.
+These activities are not expected to produce excessive noise or vibration levels and have therefore not been included unless otherwise specified.